agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

    explicitly requested from the same :py:class:`ODCConfig` object.

-3. Although environment variable overrides are bypassed for configured environments by passing in explicit configuration, reading from environment variables to dynamically create new environments is still supported.
+3. Although environment variable overrides are bypassed for configured environments by passing in raw configuration, reading from environment variables to dynamically create new environments is still supported.

 4b.
 Environment Variable Overrides and Environment Aliases